Who are the Campfire Magazine team?

 Why Campfire Magazine?

-We launched Campfire Magazine to share our thoughts and finds, but also because we want to create a community of, dare we say it, gastro-campers, who’ll share their ideas and discoveries too.
+We launched Campfire Magazine to share our thoughts and finds, but also because we want to create a community of campers who’ll share their ideas and discoveries too.

 On the professional front (well, we have to pay for all that camping somehow), we’re a small band of writers and photographers.